-A Montana Fish, Wildlife, and Parks press release tried to shed some light on a "large wolf-like animal" shot two years ago by a rancher near Denton, but were just as puzzled initially by the May 2018 incident.
+Montana Fish, Wildlife, and Parks tried to shed some light on a "large wolf-like animal" shot by a rancher near Denton, but were just as puzzled initially by the May 2018 incident.
 It was a mystery that set the Internet ablaze with theories as pictures of the creature spread far and wide.

 Bruce Auchly, Information Manager for Montana Fish, Wildlife and Parks told Great Falls Tribune, "We have no idea what this was until we get a DNA report back.
 It was near a rancher's place, it was shot, and our game wardens went to investigate.
 The whole animal was sent to our lab in Bozeman.
 That's the last I ever heard of it."

-The animal shares some characteristics of a wolf, to be sure.
+The animal shared some characteristics of a wolf, to be sure.
 It had long grayish coat, large head and an extended snout, but its legs and body were too short; even the teeth weren't quite right, also being too short.

 Many are speculating that it could be some sort of "cryptid" or unknown animal that science hasn't identified yet.

 "Several things grabbed my attention when I saw the pictures.
 The ears are too big.
 The legs look a little short.
 The feet look a little small, and the coat looks weird.
 There's just something off about it," said Ty Smucker, wolf management specialist for Montana FWP.

-The carcass has now been shipped to the labs at Bozeman to extract DNA samples which will then be sent to the U.S. Fish and Wildlife Service Lab in Ashland, Oregon.
+The carcass was shipped to the labs at Bozeman to extract DNA samples.

 "We've had a few instances of wolf-dog hybrids out there.
 One was out somewhere in eastern central Montana killing sheep like crazy.
 Finally, we caught it and it turned out to be a hybrid," Smucker also related.